Our expert testers

 The lab is constantly testing smartphones, but each batch can take some weeks to complete.
 This is because we only test products that are purchased from retail outlets.
 We might be a bit slower than reviewers who take samples from manufacturers, but this way we know that what we're testing is representative of what you're likely to see on the shelves.

-Recent initiatives have been introduced to fast track testing for models we feel you want to know about, for example the latest Google, Samsung or Apple smartphone, rather than simply including it in our next scheduled batch test.
+We fast-track testing for models we feel you want to know about, for example the latest Google, Samsung or Apple smartphone, rather than simply including it in our next scheduled batch test.

 An anechoic chamber is used for our general sound quality measurements to help isolate the specific sound of the call.